-When six years ago Josquin Miller went to California and bought a tract of land a mile east of Oakland people laughed, writes E. W. Bok.
-And for a number of years the poet himself al-most believed that the people were right.
-Miller bought at that time what was probably one of the most unpromising pleces of property in California.
-The tract consisted of 100 acres, and nearly all of it lay on a steep and stony mountain side.
+When six years ago Joaquin Miller went to California and bought a tract of land a mile cast of Oakland people aughed, writes E. W. Bok.
+And for a number of years the poet himself almost believed that the people were right.
+Miller bought at that time what was probably one of the most unpromising pieces of property in California.
+The tract consisted of 100 acres, and nearly ill of it lay on a steep and stony mountain side.
 The eccentric poet went at the cultivation of his new possession with a will.
 And he did mostly all of his work alone.
 Soon the property began to show the hand of progress.
 But it required work of the hardest kind.
 And during all this time the land was fast proving, even the poet almost believed, the worst type of an "elephant."
-Now, however, the land is almost a park of the most picturesque order.
+Now, however, the land is almost a park of the however, the land is almost a park of the most picturerque order.
 On it the poet has planted 23,000 fruit trees, hundreds of olive trees, and miles of rare roses.
 Springs were introduced; trout brooks were stocked; walks and drives were made.
 Water is plentiful on the place, and that counts for everything on a Californian place.
 The poet is now, I am told, beginning to see the rewards for his labors.
-He ships his roses to Denver in the winter, and four weeks ago one of his first shipments came to the New York market.
-The roses are of the finest specimens, command good prices, and from this branch of his possessions alone it is not unlikely that Joaquin Miller may soon acquire a neat little income.
-His place is in the direct growing I'ne of Oakland, and the city is gradually approaching the poet's habitation.
-He does but little work with the pen, but devotes nearly all his time to the further cultivation of his place and the development of the industries possi-ble from its products.-New York Re- The Vole.

-A. H. McPherson, in the Zoologi quotes an interesting passage from Aristotle to show that the great philosopher was as well acquainted as we are with the peculiarities and liabits of the field vole, whose destructiveness is a cause of much tribulation to farmers in Scotland as well as in the Peloponnese.
-He speaks of their depredations as "so serious that some small farmers having on one day observed that their corn was ready for harvest, when they went the following day to cut their corn, found it all eaten.
-The manner of their disappearance, also," he continues, "is unaccountable, for in a few days they all vanish, although beforehand they could not be exterminated by smoking and digging them out, nor by hunting them and turning swine among them to root up their runs.
-Foxes also hunt them out, and wild weasels are very ready to destroy them , but they cannot prevail over their numbers and the rapidity of their increase, nor, indeed, can anything prevail over them but rain, and when this comes they disappear very soon.
-Sugar From cotton Scid.
+He ships his roses to Denter the manufacture of the property of the country of ver in the winter, and four weeks ago one of his first shipments came to the New York market.
+The roses are of the New York market.
+The roses are of the fluest specimens, command good prices, and from this branch of his possessions alone it is not unlikely that Joaquin Miller may soon acquire a neat little income.
+His place is in the direct growing I'ne of Oskland, and the city is gradually approaching the poet's habitation.
+He does but little work with the pen, but devotes nearly all his time to pen, but devotes nearly all his time to the further cultivation of his place and the development of the industries possi-ble from its products.-New York Re- A. H. McPherson, in the Zoologi. quotes an interesting passage from Aristotle to show that the great phi-lesopher was as well acquainted as we are with the peculiarities and habits of the field vole, whose destructiveness is a cause of much tribulation to farmers in Scotland as well as in the Peloponnese.
+He speaks of their depredations as "so serious that some small farmers having on one day observed that their corn was ready for harvest, when they went the following day to cut their corn, found it all easen.
+The manner of their disappearance, also," he continues, "is unaccountable, for in a few days they all vanish, although before-hand they could not be exterminated by smoking and digging them out, nor by hunting them and turning swine actiong them to root up their runs.
+Foxes also hunt them out, and wild weasels are very ready to destroy them; but they cannot prevail over their numbers and the rapidity of their in-crease, nor, indeed, can anything prevail over them but rain, and when this comes they disappear very soon.'
+Sugar from cotton bead.